Frank Liebel: Career

-Liebel his NFL career began with the New York Giants, signing with them as a free agent in 1942, a year before he graduated from Norwich.
+Liebel began his NFL career with the New York Giants, signing with them as a free agent in 1942, a year before he graduated from Norwich.

 He played seven seasons for the New York Giants (1942–1947) and the Chicago Bears (1948).
 He led the league in 1945 in yard per reception (27.0) and receiving touchdowns (10) for his 22 receptions.
 He also was Named to the All-NFL 2nd Team in both 1945 and 1946.

 During the 1944 NFL Championship Game, Liebel was on the Giants’ sideline when they lost to Green Bay, and again in 1948, this time with the Chicago Cardinals, for the 1948 NFL Championship Game with the Cardinals when they fell to Philadelphia in the final.

 Liebel also was a reserve for the 1948 Chicago Cardinals, but didn’t record any statistics for them.
 His final career NFL numbers were 84 receptions for 1,753 yards and 23 TDs on offense, plus seven interceptions and three fumble recoveries on defense.